 This summer the CSIRO Marine National Facility’s research vessel Investigator is making its first geoscience trip to Antarctic waters for research led by Macquarie University into interactions between the Totten Glacier and the Southern Ocean.

-IMAS’s Dr Taryn Noble (Pictured, left.
+IMAS’s Dr Taryn Noble (Pictured, below.
 Photo: Doug Thost) is part of the voyage and, as part of the research program of the ARC-funded Antarctic Gateway Partnership, is studying the behaviour of the Totten Glacier during periods in the past when the climate warmed.